Delaware Off Grid Laws: An In-Depth Guide

 Living in a Mobile Home in Delaware

 Delaware does not have a statewide law about living in mobile homes.
 Instead, it is regulated mainly by county zoning laws.
-Under these local laws, it is typically illegal to live in a mobile home.
+Under these local laws, living in a mobile home is typically illegal.
 It is also illegal to work out of a mobile home.

 Note that it may be legal to live in a manufactured home.
 It will likely need to be on a foundation and connected to utilities.
 Even then, it might only be permitted in certain zoning districts.